Pittan/vibranium/README.md

 <!-- tocstop -->

 # 🤔 What's this?
-**Vibranium is a CLI that allows you to import/export custom device emulator settings in Chrome DevTools.**
+**Vibranium is a CLI that allows you to import/export custom device emulator settings in Chrome(or other Chromium-based browser) DevTools.**
 If you use custom device emulator feature in Chrome DevTools, you might feel this is pretty handy.
 Especially if you are a frontend-developer and dealing with WebView using _custom user agent_ , you're gonna love it!

 If you are migrating to a new computer, vibranium can help you!